 Herbal Medicine Maker’s Handbook is a compilation of natural home remedies written by renowned herbalist James Green.
 Through conversational story telling narrative, Green teaches readers how to craft their own formulas while detailing herbal history.
 The author wants readers to understand the importance of herbs no matter their background and aims to do this with his shared knowledge on the subject.

 - By Rosemary Gladstar, 2008 (softcover, 400 pages)

-This practical compendium of herbal wisdom is a must-have for everyone.
-Promote vibrant health and radiant beauty with 175 simple herbal recipes.
-Renowned herbalist Rosemary Gladstar provides time-tested natural therapies and herbal remedies that are safe, effective, and easy to use.
-She guides you every step of the way, from the growing and ecologically-sound harvesting of herbs to basic preparations and dosage directions.
+Promoting health and radiant beauty with 175 recipes, Herbal Recipes for Vibrant Health by renowned herbalist Rosemary Gladstar provides time-tested natural therapies and herbal remedies that are easy to use.
+She guides readers every step of the way, from the growing and ecologically-sound harvesting of herbs, to basic preparations and applications.

 - By Rosemary Gladstar, 2015 (softcover, 122 pages)